ipfs/spec-generator/specs/meta/spec-for-specs.md

 ## References {#refs}

+### Definitions

-There are two primary types of references: to definitions and to full documents (comparable to academic citations).
+There are two primary types of references: to :ref[definitions] and to full documents that get added to the spec's bibliographic references section.

 Once a :ref[definition] has been created, it can be referenced with `:ref[definition]`.
 This includes the synonyms it was givem, for instance :ref[def].

-It's also possible to reference definitions in other specs by importing those other specs by referencing their :ref[shortnames] in the `xref` section of the YAML :ref[frontmatter]:
+It's also possible to reference definitions from other specs by importing those other specs by referencing their :ref[shortnames] in the `xref` section of the YAML :ref[frontmatter]:

 ```yaml